sorohimm/api/README.md

-# A simple for the library
+# A simple API for the library